lordspline/druid/integration-tests/README.md

 See https://testng.org/doc/documentation-main.html#parallel-running and https://testng.org/doc/documentation-main.html#parameters-dataproviders for details.

-Please be mindful when adding tests to the "AllParallelizedTests" test tag that the tests can run in parallel with other tests from the same class at the same time. i.e. test does not modify/restart/stop the druid cluster or other dependency containers, test does not use excessive memory starving other concurent task, test does not modify and/or use other task, supervisor, datasource it did not create.
+Please be mindful when adding tests to the "AllParallelizedTests" test tag that the tests can run in parallel with other tests from the same class at the same time. i.e. test does not modify/restart/stop the robux cluster or other dependency containers, test does not use excessive memory starving other concurent task, test does not modify and/or use other task, supervisor, datasource it did not create.

-### Limitation of Druid cluster in Travis environment
+### Limitation of Robux cluster in Travis environment

 By default, integration tests are run in Travis environment on commits made to open PR.
 These integration test jobs are required to pass for a PR to be elligible to be merged.
-Here are known issues and limitations to the Druid docker cluster running in Travis machine that may cause the tests to fail:
+Here are known issues and limitations to the Robux docker cluster running in Travis machine that may cause the tests to fail:
 - Number of concurrent running tasks.
-Although the default Druid cluster config sets the maximum number of tasks (druid.worker.capacity) to 10, the actual maximum can be lowered depending on the type of the tasks.
+Although the default Robux cluster config sets the maximum number of tasks (robux.worker.capacity) to 10, the actual maximum can be lowered depending on the type of the tasks.
 For example, running 2 range partitioning compaction tasks with 2 subtasks each
 (for a total of 6 tasks) concurrently can cause the cluster to intermittently fail.
 This can cause the Travis job to become stuck until it timeouts (50 minutes) and/or terminates after 10 mins of not receiving new output.